stella3d/Resolink/README.md

 ![Resolume BPM output](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Resolume_BPM_Output.PNG)

+### Video Protocols
+Via Klak packages, Resolink supports all the ways that Resolume does to share video between the two applications.

+The protocol in use is controlled by the `Render Sharing` component on the Resolink prefab.

+For sharing video on the same computer, use Spout / Syphon.

+For sharing video between two computers, use NDI.

 ### Wildcard Routing

 Resolume lets you setup shortcuts that fire for any layer or clip via [wildcards](https://resolume.com/support/en/osc#wildcards) `/*/` in the OSC address.